nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 We repeat the steps like before: generate the reverse shell using `msfvenom`, upload and replace the existing 'ASCService.exe' file, set up a netcat listener and finally, restart the 'AdvancedSystemCareService9' service using `sc stop` and `sc start`.

-And voila, we're in as NT Authority\System yet again:
+And voila, we're in as administrator yet again:

 ![screenshot32](../assets/images/steel_mountain/screenshot32.png)